EgeSaykan/Camera-Synchronization-Measurement/README.md

 ```
 <br>

-Sensor ID, when you run the program with Kinect v2 connected and it doesn't run, the sensor ID might be different.
+Sensor ID, when you run the program wi th Kinect v2 connected and it doesn't run, the sensor ID might be different.
 The console will show the sensor ID of detected sensors, replace this with returned value.
 ```
   kinect2:
     ros__parameters: